Jaguarko/JFavicon/README.md

 		height: 5 //The height of the bubble
 	});

-For all other properties, see the documentation
+For all other properties, see the [documentation] (/Jaguarko/JFavicon/tree/master/Doc)